odezzshuuk/linked-notes/sorted/dotNET/unity/unity-gameobject.md

 # Unity - GameObject

+## What It Is

-- some objects are not visible in the scene, such as cameras and lights
+- Some objects are not visible in the scene, such as cameras and lights
+- which can be create unity editor press `+` in the hierarchy window
-- base Game Object object, only one `Transform` component, execute translation, rotation, and scaling.
+- Base Game Object object, only one `Transform` component, execute translation, rotation, and scaling.